Indians need to 'rework their mentality' about African people, Malema says at KZN rally

 Given the major unrest in the province pertaining to a high-profile political murder case; ongoing issues of a lack of basic services, especially with regard to the provision of RDP houses, water and sanitation; and high levels of corruption and crime, Malema's provincial keynote delivery was a shallow attempt to provide substantial solutions to the problems facing South Africa's second largest province.

-While making reference to serious allegations implicating senior ANC officials in the 2017 murder case of former ANC Youth League general secretary Sindiso Magaqa, Malema also singled out President Cyril Ramaphosa, former president Jacob Zuma, MEC for tourism and economic development Sihle Zikalala and eThekwini mayor Zandile Gumede for having “failed [the ANC's] people”.
+While making reference to serious allegations implicating senior ANC officials in the 2017 murder case of former ANCYL general secretary Sindiso Magaqa, Malema also singled out President Cyril Ramaphosa, former president Jacob Zuma, MEC for tourism and economic development Sihle Zikalala and eThekwini mayor Zandile Gumede for having “failed its people”.

-Malema, known to have in the past spoken out against people of Indian origin in SA, said Indians needed to “rework their mentality” with regards to African people.
+Malema, known to have in the past been outspoken against people of Indian origin in the country, said Indians need to “rework their mentality” when it came to African people.
 He made specific reference to garden workers.

 EFF leader Julius Malema lambastes Durban mayor Zandile Gumede @TimesLIVE #EFFKZNRALLY pic.twitter.com/H1koBaKizE— Jackie Clausen Pics (@jackie_pics) March 24, 2019